-class pywt.ContinuousWavelet(name)
+class pywt.ContinuousWavelet (name, dtype=np.float64)

 Describes properties of a continuous wavelet identified by the specified wavelet name.
 In order to use a built-in wavelet the name parameter must be a valid wavelet name from the pywt.wavelist() list.